Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 #### Prerequisites

-The followings are required to configure OAP to use PMem cache with external cache strategy.
+The following steps are required to configure OAP to use PMem cache with `external` cache strategy.

 - PMem hardware is successfully deployed on each node in cluster.